Relintai/pandemonium_engine_docs/usage/inputs/controllers_gamepads_joysticks.md

 Controllers, gamepads, and joysticks
 ====================================

-Godot supports hundreds of controller models thanks to the community-sourced `SDL game controller database ( https://github.com/gabomdq/SDL_GameControllerDB )`.
+Pandemonium supports hundreds of controller models thanks to the community-sourced `SDL game controller database ( https://github.com/gabomdq/SDL_GameControllerDB )`.

 Controllers are supported on Windows, macOS, Linux, Android, iOS, and HTML5.